DevOpsBootcamp/website/source/files.rst

 Files have:

 - Owners
-- Permissions
+- Permissions (what different people can do with it)
-- An inode
+- An inode (a low-level description of the file)
 - Size
 - Filename